Xiaowei66/IoT_Research_Project/README.md

 5. run command "python3 backend.py"

-6. Please remember to chage the url "http://www.uncloud.club/" to your local ip address path, if you want to test locally.
+6. Please remember to chage the url "http://www.uncloud.club/" to your local ip address path in index.html line 188 and 193, if you want to test locally.